Mutthanna

 Mutthanna is a 1994 Indian Kannada-language action drama film directed by M. S. Rajashekar and produced by L. Somanna Gowda.
 The movie stars Supriya, Shashi Kumar, and Shiva Rajkumar, playing two characters, in the leading roles.

 The film is a remake of Manmohan Desai's Hindi film Sachaa Jhutha (1970).
 Shiva Rajkumar's eldest daughter made her only on-screen appearance in the movie, credited as Baby Nirupama Shiva Rajkumar.
 The film was re-released in digital format with 2K resolution & 7.1 surround sound in October 2017.
+Shivarajkumar had revealed that the movie was backed by Vijaykanth's Rowther Films.